Phillip Island history started hundreds of millions of years ago.

 Around 1865 surveys were made and the land opened up for farming in 1868/69.
 Small holdings later proved to be unsustainable and eventually the island was owned by just a few families.

-An important and fascinating development was the introduction of chicory growing, with the first crop grown in 1870.
+An important and fascinating development in Phillip Island history was the introduction of chicory growing, with the first crop grown in 1870.

 Today some of the old kilns can still be spotted around the island, plus a lot of chicory kiln-inspired architecture.

 One introduced species which has a special place in the hearts of anyone connected to Phillip Island is the koala, which was first introduced in 1880.